zeptofs/api-documentation/README.md

 ## ⚠️ Deprecation Notice

-The `split.yaml` (Zepto API) specification has been migrated to the [split repository](https://github.com/zeptofs/split/tree/main/rswag/zepto).
+The `split.yaml` (Zepto API) specification has been migrated to the Split repo.

 **New locations:**
 | Resource      | URL                                                          |